pkp/pkp-docs/dev/documentation/en/utilities-events.md

 Laravel's event listeners can be [sent to the jobs queue](https://laravel.com/docs/9.x/events#queued-event-listeners) instead of being run synchronously.
 However, in PKP's applications, the relationship between jobs and listeners is not yet resolved.

-For now, use of queued listeners is discourage.
+For now, use of queued listeners is discouraged.
 If a listener includes a long-running task, have the listener [dispatch a job](./utilities-jobs).

 ```php
 namespace PKP\observers\listeners;